docker/docs/engine/security/security.md

 Capabilities turn the binary "root/non-root" dichotomy into a fine-grained access control system.
-Processes (like web servers) that just need to bind on a port below 1024 do not have to run as root: they can just be granted the `net_bind_service` capability instead.
+Processes (like web servers) that just need to bind on a port below 1024 do not need to run as root: they can just be granted the `net_bind_service` capability instead.
 And there are many other capabilities, for almost all the specific areas where root privileges are usually needed.